Changes to dividend tax and contractors

 Changes to Dividend tax

 Changes to Dividend tax came into effect on the 6th April 2016 and again on the 6th April 2018.
 The effect is those paying themselves dividends and a small salary are likely to have to pay more tax.
 Payable via their self-assessment as well as have to make payments on account.
+Current rates of dividend tax can be found here.

 The Changes to dividend tax